 So if there were no captive breeding programmes, would many species still even exist?

-This shouldn’t in any way be confused with the ‘programmes’ that are touted by facilities such as the Tiger Temple, which do not hold to any international standards and instead breed tigers illegally, contribute to illegal wildlife trafficking and breed simply to fill a profit driven need.
+This shouldn’t in any way be confused with the ‘programmes’ that are touted by facilities such as the Tiger Temple in Thailand, which do not hold to any international standards and instead breed tigers illegally, contribute to illegal wildlife trafficking and breed simply to fill a profit driven need.

 Thankfully responsible zoos take part in international programmes that are vastly different.